 Please note this is a custom education class.
-For more information about this and other NRCA programs delivered directly to your company, contact Jeff Jarvis, NRCA's vice president of membership, sales and business development, at (800) 323-9545, ext.
-7512 or firstname.lastname@example.org.
+For more information about this and other NRCA programs delivered directly to your company, contact Brad Martz, NRCA's director of sales, at (847) 493-7574 or firstname.lastname@example.org.

 Roof system maintenance is often the most neglected area of a roof management program.
 It’s also the single most important factor (after proper installation) for determining the life span and cost of a roof system.

 This one- to four-day course provides hands-on exercises to guide you through emergency/temporary and permanent repair procedures based on NRCA’s Repair Manual for Low-slope Membrane Roof Systems.

 Note: We will be conducting repairs in this class.
 Wear a long-sleeved shirt and proper footwear.
 All other required personal protective equipment will be provided.

 Course No.: 0009472

 - Review general roof assembly functions, including roof slope and drainage, roof decks, vapor retarders, thermal insulation and flashings